Outbound Playbook: Tips and Tactics for Running Cold Email

 The way to solve this is to include your own examples of good emails into the persona.

-In the case of outbound, you might indicate that AI cold emails should be:
+In the case of AI-powered outbound, you might specify that AI cold emails should be:

 - Short – No more than 50 words and 2-3 short paragraphs with concise subject lines